cbhindex/digital_histopathology_open_datasets/README.md

 This document shows a summary of open databases in digital histopathology sorting by types of cancers.
 A dataset description including the goal, type of annotations, and download methods are described in each of the datasets.

-Table 1: Dataset statistics by type of cancer <br>
+Table 1: Dataset statistics by type of cancers <br>
 | Type of Cancers | Number of Datasets |
 | :--: | :--: |
 | Breast Cancer | 13 |